Lundarreykjadalur Valley in West-Iceland - the Natural Hot Pools Krosslaug and Englandshver

 Now I want to show you where the Uxahryggir road would have taken us if we hadn't turned off it to visit Hvítserkur waterfall.
 Straight into the 25 km long Lundarreykjadalur valley.

-This valley holds some natural attractions, as here you will find 2 natural hot springs, in which it is possible to bathe.
+This valley offers natural attractions: here you will find 2 natural hot springs, where it is possible to bathe.
 They are called Krosslaug and Englandshver.

 Top photo: Englandshver